Selective Pre-training for Private Fine-tuning: Privacy Preserving Data Selection

 \section{Privacy Preserving Data Selection}

 We describe our approach to implementing a privacy-preserving data selection algorithm.
 We provide a specific implementation of our framework and demonstrate its effectiveness, however, our approach is general and can be combined with other private data selection algorithms.
-Our experiments indicate that the data selected by our algorithm result in a distribution that is more similar to the target dataset than the original pre-training data.